So I want to tell a story but it turns out that isn't quite as easy as it sounds or rather it isn't quite so easy to do it well.

 Which begs the question, what are the skills?
 I will deal with these across several posts.

-In my not-so-humble opinion the first has to be language; you have to be literate, to love your language and to master it as best you can.
-That's not to say that one can't write a story without good command of your chosen language but too many errors are distracting and there's a far greater chance the reader will lose the thread.
+In my not-so-humble opinion, the first has to be language; you have to be literate, to love your language and to master it as best you can.
+That's not to say that one can't write a story without a good command of your chosen language but too many errors are distracting and there's a far greater chance the reader will lose the thread.
 My language is, as you might expect, English but my assumption is that that same general principle applies regardless of the language in which you choose to write.
 So how do you improve your literacy skills?

 Reading is, perhaps, the most one obvious way and it will surprise few to know that I read a lot.
 I write a fair bit as well both for web articles and in my role as a senior engineer at work.
-I watch film and television; though I primarily watch action, science fiction and fantasy material I like to think that some, though not all, of my choices are fairly intelligent.
+I watch film and television; though I primarily watch action, science fiction and fantasy material I like to think that some, though not all, of my choices, are fairly intelligent.
 I surf the net for interesting material frequently using web-applications like StumbleUpon (http://www.stumbleupon.com) to introduce a more random factor.
 I use YouTube to find interesting speakers on subjects such as science, religion, humanism, history, computing and comedy.
 I've found comedians, with their keen ability to take ordinary situations and twist them into something both clever and funny, to be some of the most literate speakers on the net.
 But I'm writing a novel so it seems to me that reading has to be the best way to develop my literary skills.

 Despite the cynical derision of some, I mainly read science fiction, perhaps a little fantasy or horror.
-I imagine the better writers will read (and quite possibly write) almost anything but my aim is to be a science fiction writer so I hope that my experience will give me a good insider's view to the kind of thing I want to write; every cloud 'n all that!
+I imagine the better writers will read (and quite possibly write) almost anything but my aim is to be a science fiction writer so I hope that my experience will give me a good insider's view of the kind of thing I want to write; every cloud 'n all that!
 My spelling is excellent, my grammar is very good and my main writing issue seems to be typographical (I make mistakes) which are sometimes hard to pick up when I reread my work.
 Having read quite a few self-published authors on Amazon it appears I am, to quote a friend who has been reviewing my progressing novel, "streets ahead" because of my literacy skills.

 In my opinion you need to be able to differentiate "affect" from "effect"; "further" from "farther"; "there" from "their" and "they're"; "to" from "too" and "two"; and, of course, everyone's favourite, "your" from "you're".
 It's handy to marry a pedant (my wife is a university dyslexia support tutor) and perhaps grow your own resources; my youngest is studying "English and American Literature" at university, my best friend a new author with a lot of knowledge and, at times, a rather specific view of the way language should work.